TagStudioDev/TagStudio/docs/help/ffmpeg.md

 FFmpeg is required for thumbnail previews and playback features on audio and video files.
 FFmpeg is a free Open Source project dedicated to the handling of multimedia (video, audio, etc) files.
-For more information see their official website at [ffmpeg.org](https://www.ffmpeg.org/).
+For more information, see their official website at [ffmpeg.org](https://www.ffmpeg.org/).

 # Installation on Windows
 ## Prebuilt Binaries